 I’ve left out expensive enterprise tools like Curata as its aimed at large companies with budgets of hundreds of dollars a month for content curation tools(Curata doesn’t even publish its prices).

 Discover and schedule content for social media and blogs

 ContentStudio is marketed as a social media content scheduling tool, but it’s also a great content discovery and content curation platform.
 While not as fully-featured or powerful as Social Animal or PeakMetrics, ContentStudio offers a much faster route to finding and sharing content.
 It’s an all-in-one social media marketing tool for sharing curated content and saving time.
 Read more about ContentStudio's features here.

 - One-stop-shop for curation, discovery, and sharing on social platforms

 - Analysis tools that let you see exactly what’s working

 - Multiple schedules and posting configurations for maximum exposure

-- Automation tools for powerful scheduling
+- Automation tools for powerful scheduling of content topics

 - Support can be a little slow to respond.
 No chat support.